grafana/k8s-monitoring-helm/charts/feature-annotation-autodiscovery/README.md

 ![Version: 1.0.0](https://img.shields.io/badge/Version-1.0.0-informational?style=flat-square) ![AppVersion: 1.0.0](https://img.shields.io/badge/AppVersion-1.0.0-informational?style=flat-square)
 Gathers metrics automatically based on Kubernetes Pod and Service annotations

-The annotation-based autodiscovery feature makes it very simple to add scrape targets.
+The annotation-based autodiscovery feature makes it easy to add scrape targets.
 With this feature enabled, any Kubernetes Pods or Services with the `k8s.grafana.com/scrape` annotation set to `true` will be automatically discovered and scraped by the collector.
 There are several other annotations that can be used to customize the behavior of the scrape configuration, such as: